 You can view a map on this page showing the routes of four Ospreys that nested in Connecticut and Rhode Island and were fitted with radio tags by researchers Paul Spitzer and Rob Bierregaard.
 The map contains a lot of data and takes about 10 seconds to load.

-Our network of Osprey Nation stewards will collect and send us data on the birds’ arrival dates each spring, the location of nests, nesting success and departure dates.
-We will enter the data on a map for everyone to view.
-Osprey Nation is a partnership with the Connecticut Department of Energy and Environmental Protection and we will be submitting the data you collect to DEEP biologists.
+Our network of Osprey Nation stewards collects and sends us data on the birds’ arrival dates each spring, the location of nests, nesting success and departure dates.
+We enter the data on a map for everyone to view.
+Osprey Nation is a partnership with the Connecticut Department of Energy and Environmental Protection and we will be submitting the data to DEEP biologists.

-We will also be asking stewards to monitor the condition of Osprey nesting sites, especially poles, and to work with Connecticut Audubon and the Connecticut DEEP to make sure they are safe and secure.
+We also ask the stewards to monitor the condition of Osprey nesting sites, especially poles, and to work with Connecticut Audubon and the Connecticut DEEP to make sure they are safe and secure.